Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-online.md

 nodectl will start the service that is called: `node_l0`.

-We will bring our Node back on the layer0 cluster.
+We will bring our node back on the layer0 cluster.

 <MacWindow>
 Start request initiated [node_l0] ............. complete<br />